Back to the classroom? Get into teaching.

 Are you already trained as a teacher overseas?

 Overseas trained teachers (OTTs) can be a valuable part of the schools’ workforce.
 However there are some things to consider before first teaching in a UK maintained school.
 In addition to any right to work in the UK / sponsorship criteria, you may need to be aware of the conditions of your teacher status.

 Teachers from within the EEA, Australia, Canada, New Zealand or the US.

 If you have successfully qualified as a teacher from within a member state of the EEA, your teaching qualification can be recognised and you can be awarded UK QTS without having to undertake any further training or assessment.
-From 1 April 2012, teachers who qualified in Australia, Canada, New Zealand and the United States of America (USA) will also be recognised as qualified teachers and awarded qualified teacher status (QTS) in England.
-If you are an OTT from one of these countries, you will need to complete verification with the National College for Teaching and Leadership.
+Teachers who qualified in Australia, Canada, New Zealand and the United States of America (USA) will also be recognised as qualified teachers and awarded qualified teacher status (QTS) in England.
+If you are an OTT from one of these countries, you will need to complete verification with the Teaching Regulation Agency (TRA).
 Once you have been awarded this, you can be paid on the qualified teacher’s pay scale and subject to the same conditions and entitlements as other teachers.